Lourenço da Silva de Mendouça

-Lourenço da Silva Mendouça was a member of the Ndongo royal family who ruled the Kingdom of Ndongo in what is now Angola.
+Lourenço da Silva Mendouça was a member of the royal family of the Kingdom of Ndongo in what is now Angola.
 An abolitionist, he was probably the first person to successfully convince authorities to end slavery in Europe.
 A Catholic, his dealings were mostly with Church authorities and those with whom they were associated.

 His historical achievement had been largely forgotten and obfuscated until work by the historian Richard Gray in the 1980s and 1990s (who initially only had three or so sources to rely on), and the scholar José Lingna Nafafé, who discovered many new sources and details of the history of his life in the 2010s—including confirmation that he was an African prince.

 Biography

 Lourenço da Silva Mendouça was a member of the Mbundu people from the city of Pedras.
 His date of birth is unknown, but he may have been 22 or 23 years old when he left Angola in 1671.

 His grandfather, known as either King Hari or Philipe I, was the second ruler of the Kingdom of Pungo a Ndongo in what is now central Angola from 1626 to 1664, at the time a usurper nation broken off the Kingdom of Ndongo ruled by the war queen Nzinga and a vassal kingdom subject to the Portuguese Empire.
 He was succeeded by Dom João, the uncle of Mendouça.
 Dom João refused the annual tax of 100 slaves demanded by the colonisers, known as baculamento, and declared war against the Portuguese.
 This war was subsequently lost, and the victorious Portuguese decided to send Mendonça and much of his family in exile to the Colonial Brazil in 1671.
 Compared to most Africans here, Mendonça had a much less demanding life.
 The family first spent 18 months in Salvador, Bahia, before being moved to Rio de Janeiro in 1673.
 The local colonial authorities, however, grew fearful of the possibility the princes might flee their control and join the powerful Quilombo dos Palmares, a free nation of maroons which had been established in the interior and was nominally at war with Portugal.
 Thus it was decided later that same year to send the Prince and his family to Portugal, and split them up.